JanusK22/AWStatsCmr/README.md

 # AWStatsCmr
 This App is based on Shiny and tries to represent as good as well some factors in the relation between Alphabetization and Work in Cameroon.
+Using R and Shiny

 Some Picture: